Bastians-Bits/docker.ui-imp/source/usr/local/emhttp/plugins/docker.ui-imp/README.md

 ####Docker UI Improvements####
-Improvements to the Docker UI and hence unsability
+Improvements to the Docker UI and hence usability